vm7608/AI-Training-2/03_GAN/03_cGANS/README.md

 ### **2.1.
 Generator**

-The CGAN Generator’s model is similar to DCGAN Generator’s model except for the one-hot vector, which is used to condition Generator outputs.
+The CGANs Generator’s model is similar to DCGAN Generator’s model except for the one-hot vector, which is used to condition Generator outputs.

 <p align="center">
   <img src="https://phamdinhkhanh.github.io/assets/images/20200809_ConditionalGAN/pic1.jpg" >